 The Louvre Museum in Paris is an architectural marvel, a palace built upon, renovated, and expanded from its origins as a fortress.
 Even awe would be an understatement to describe the feeling exploring its vast wings, its incredible Pyramide du Louvre, not to mention the most epic collection of artwork on display in the world.
 The first time I visited, I got completely lost, in part, because it’s one of the world’s largest museums at over 652,000 square feet.
 In between trying to track down the Mona Lisa, the Venus de Milo, and the Egyptian antiquities, my legs gave out after a half a day of hapless wandering.

 The second time I visited (which was almost ten years later), I had a much better experience, knowing exactly where I wanted to go, even getting a good grasp of its layout.
 This wasn’t the result of having learned my way around during my first visit, but rather because I had the official Nintendo DS Louvre Guide to lead me, complete with a GPS and 3D Imaging designed specifically for the museum (on rent for just five Euros at any of the booths).

-- Rereading the Vorkosigan Saga: Memory, Chapters 17-19 5 hours ago on
+- Rereading the Vorkosigan Saga: Brothers in Arms, Chapters 4-6 21 mins ago on

 - Nifty Mutants in the New Millennium — X-Men 22 mins ago on